All About Halitophobia, the Fear of Bad Breath, and How to Overcome it with Psychological Therapy & Counselling

 You may have either a fear of bad breath in other people or the fear of having bad breath yourself.

 There may be a number of reasons why you developed Halitophobia, for example:

 - You may have been accused of having bad breath in a highly embarassing situation.

 - You may be worried that bad breath in others is full of germs – Mysophobia.

 - You may be stressed by being unable to tell a loved-one that they have bad breath.

-There is no scientific evidence that Halitophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+However, there is no valid scientific evidence that Halitophobia is the result of any kind of biological fault or chemical imbalance in spite of the credibility that the biomedical models of mental illness are given in the medical and psychiatric literature.

-On the contrary, Halitophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Halitophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Halitophobia Symptoms & Behaviours

 All phobias, including Halitophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.